hackclub/hackclub/workshops/cringe_101/README.md

   - `</html>` → Called the closing tag.
 - The difference is the forward slash before the name ( / ).
 - Almost all HTML tags have both an opening and closing tag.
-  - Ones that don’t we will discuss.
+  - Ones that don't we will discuss.
 - This organizes the website.
-  - We don’t want our `<head>` section in our body section, so we close that before opening our `<body>` tag.
+  - We don't want our `<head>` section in our body section, so we close that before opening our `<body>` tag.
 - `<!DOCTYPE html>` Placed at the top of your document.
   - It is an instruction to the web browser about what version of HTML the page